JBoggsy/CozmoSoar/README.md

 - angle
 - speed

 Instructs Cozmo to rotate in place, turning `angle` degrees at `speed` degrees a second.
-A postive value for `angle` rotates Cozmo counterclockwise, a negative value rotates clockwise.
+A positive value for `angle` rotates Cozmo counterclockwise, a negative value rotates clockwise.

+#### pick-up-object
+*parameters:*
+- object_id

+Instructs Cozmo to attempt to lift the specified object.
+The object must be known beforehand, and must be liftable.
+Cozmo will do its best to autonomously approach the object, get its lift hooks under the right spot, and the raise the lift.
+This is not super reliable, however, and is prone to failing a few times before Cozmo gets it right.

+#### place-object-down
+*parameters:*

+Instructs Cozmo to lower whatever object it is carrying to the ground, then back up.
+No object id is required, since this action is really equivalent to instructing Cozmo to fully lower its lift and then back up a tad.

+#### place-object-on
+*parameters:*
+- target_object_id

+Instructs Cozmo to place the block its currently carrying on top of the specified object.

+#### dock-with-cube
+*parameters:*
+- object_id

+Instructs Cozmo to approach a cube and dock with it, so that the lift hooks are under the grip holes and if the lift were to move up, the cube would be lifted.
+The specified object must be liftable, and preferably a light cube.